adrian-sliacky-gymzv/led-strip-point-microbit/README.md

-# A point on Microbit
+# A point on LED strip on MicroBit

 ## To open/edit this repository in MakeCode:
 * open **[https://makecode.microbit.org/](https://makecode.microbit.org/)**